Nelson Velazquez Preview, Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 4.95 team ERA that ranks 27th among all MLB pitching staffs.
+- The White Sox have the 26th-ranked team ERA among all league pitching staffs (4.95).

-- White Sox pitchers combine to allow the fourth-most home runs in baseball (190 total, 1.4 per game).
+- The White Sox allow the fourth-most home runs in baseball (193 total, 1.4 per game).

+- Toussaint (2-7) takes the mound for the White Sox in his 12th start of the season.
+He's put together a 4.87 ERA in 64 2/3 innings pitched, with 64 strikeouts.

+- In his last appearance on Saturday against the Detroit Tigers, the righty threw 5 1/3 innings, allowing three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.